anagnostop/gio-research/content/authors/admin/_index.md

 + [Cong Li](https://www.linkedin.com/in/cong-li-1092762b/), Ph.D. in Electrical Engineering, University of Central Florida, 2014; former doctoral advisee.
 Dissertation: “_On Kernel-Based Multi-Task Learning_.”
 After graduation, he joined Google as a Staff Software Engineer.

 + [Joey Velez-Ginorio](https://www.linkedin.com/in/joey-velez-ginorio-4826a1419/), undergraduate research mentee, University of Central Florida, 2015–2016.
 Honors included the Ronald E. McNair Scholarship, UCF Distinguished Undergraduate Researcher recognition, the Barry Goldwater Scholarship, the Frost Scholarship, and the NSF Graduate Research Fellowship.
-After completing his undergraduate degree, he earned his M.S. in Mathematics and Foundations of Computer Science from the University of Oxford.
+After completing his undergraduate degree, he earned an M.S. in Mathematics and Foundations of Computer Science from the University of Oxford.